Ice hockey is a team sport for both men and women.

 The goalkeeper defends the goal and tries to keep stop the puck from going into the goal.

-Ice hockey is an event at the winter Olympics for teams of men and women.
+Ice hockey is an event at the winter Olympics for teams of men and of women.
 It is also played every winter in countries such as Canada, the United States and in some countries in Europe.

 What ice hockey players wear